 Georgia’s Texting and Driving Laws state that:

-All drivers under 18 years old years old are banned entirely from cell phone use while behind the wheel of a car
+All drivers under 18 years old are banned entirely from cell phone use while behind the wheel of a car

 School bus drivers cannot use a cell phone while loading and unloading passengers, nor while the bus is in motion.